DamDRAIME/CV-AI---Sudoku-Solver/README.md

 ```

 Once the four corners of the grid are predicted we can unwarp the grid (which is usually the case for grids from newspaper), and extract the cells.
 Those cells will then be processed by the second CNN.

+Since the data set was quite small in size, the detection of corners is not very precise.
+Hence, it is possible to display a window asking the user to validate the predicted coordinates of the corners or modify those.
 ### Step 02 - Digit recognition
 This second CNN is used to recognise what a cell contains.
 The second data set was used to train this CNN.
 This data set was also augmented via affine transformations.